-This is a long-running urban legend, found in published texts nearly 50 years old.
+This is a long-running urban legend, found in published texts nearly 50 years ago.

-Let’s first take a look at the story being circulated in 2013:
+Let’s first take a look at a version the story being circulated in modern times:

 IMPORTANT PLEASE READ